developer-onizuka/what_is_DMA/README.md

-# 1. Mapping of Physical Address
+# 1. Where Physical Address came from ?
 As you can see below, /proc/iomem says not only the physical address originated from DIMM but the physical address from PCI device or BIOS.
+When kernel is booting, the device provides its BAR which the kernel then maps into main memory.
+The memory mappings is exposed to userspace via /proc/iomem.
 ```
 $ sudo cat /proc/iomem
 00000000-00000fff : Reserved